-Nick Lane is a specialist criminal advocate who defends and prosecutes in broadly equal measure.
-His practice covers the full range of criminal offences, including defending serving members of the armed forces at Court Martial.
-Approachable and client focused, Nick has extensive experience of the disclosure regime in criminal cases, in particular of highly sensitive material, including the authorisation and supervision of covert intelligence sources.
+Nick is a Grade 3 prosecutor on the Crown Prosecution Services Advocate Panel, and has extensive experience of the disclosure regime in criminal cases, in particular of highly sensitive material, including the authorisation and supervision of covert intelligence sources.

 Nick represented an Albanian national convicted of playing a role in a conspiracy to supply cocaine with a street value of several million pounds.
 Instructed by Jonathan Cousins of Hay & Kilner Solicitors, Wallsend.

 Nick represented a 15-year-old defendant responsible for the death of another youth.
 Nick’s client was said to have played a leading role in a group knife attack committed by at least 10 attackers, all of whom were under the age of 18 at the time of the offence.
 Nick was led by Nicholas Lumley KC and instructed by Heather Bolton of Scanlans Solicitors, Sunderland.

 Nick successfully defended allegations of rape in the context of an intimate relationship.
 It was the defence case that the complainant had a fantasy about an infamous American serial killer and the alleged criminal behaviour was in fact consensual sexual roleplay.
 Instructed by Michelle Stonley of Forresters Solicitors, Jarrow.

 Nick represented a serving soldier alleged to have committed offences of domestic violence against two former partners, both of whom were also serving soldiers.
 Nick was able to negotiate a package of pleas that meant that at sentence he was able to persuade the Court to allow his client to continue with his military career.